run-ai/docs/docs/admin/runai-setup/cluster-setup/customize-cluster-install.md

 RKE comes pre-installed with NGINX.
 To install Run:ai you must first disable NGINX installation by Run:ai.

 * For Run:ai SaaS installations, open the generated YAML file, search for `ingress-nginx`, and set `enabled: false`.
-* For Run:ai self-hosted installation,  open the generated backend YAML file, search for `ingress-nginx`, and set `enabled: false`.
+* For Run:ai self-hosted installation,  open the generated control-plane (backend) YAML file, search for `ingress-nginx`, and set `enabled: false`.

 ### Researcher Authentication

-See the RKE and RKE2 tabs in the [Reseracher Authentication](../authentication/researcher-authentication.md#mandatory-kubernetes-configuration) on how to set up researcher authentication.
+See the RKE and RKE2 tabs in the Researcher Authentication](../authentication/researcher-authentication.md#mandatory-kubernetes-configuration) on how to set up researcher authentication.